Sarkozy tells Obama Netanyahu is a "liar"

 PALESTINIAN WORRIES

-It was unclear why exactly Sarkozy had criticized Netanyahu.
+It was unclear why exactly Sarkozy had criticised Netanyahu.
 However, European diplomats have largely blamed Israel for the breakdown in peace talks and have expressed anger over Netanyahu's approval of large-scale settlement building.

-During their bilateral meeting on November 3, on the sidelines of the Cannes summit, Obama criticized Sarkozy's surprise decision to vote in favor of a Palestinian request for membership of the U.N. cultural heritage agency UNESCO.
+During their bilateral meeting on November 3, on the sidelines of the Cannes summit, Obama criticised Sarkozy's surprise decision to vote in favour of a Palestinian request for membership of the U.N. cultural heritage agency UNESCO.

 "I didn't appreciate your way of presenting things over the Palestinian membership of UNESCO.
 It weakened us.
 You should have consulted us, but that is now behind us," Obama was quoted as saying.